snowdj/geocompr/05-geometry-operations.md

 zion_srtm_values = raster::extract(x = srtm, y = as(zion, "Spatial"), df = TRUE)
 ```

-Such results can be used to generate summary statistics for raster values per polygon, for example to  to characterize a single region or to compare many regions.
+Such results can be used to generate summary statistics for raster values per polygon, for example to characterize a single region or to compare many regions.
 The generation of summary statistics is demonstrated the code below, which creates the object `zion_srtm_df` containing summary statistics for elevation values in Zion National Park (see \@ref(fig:polyextr):A):